NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 single point cloud is generated with one 3D point for each pixel in the first image.
-The inputs to multi-view stereo and its output point cloud are handled in the same way as for two-view stereo (e.g., inputs can be map-projected, the output can be converted to a DEM, etc.).
+The inputs to multi-view stereo and its output point cloud are handled in the same way as for two-view stereo (e.g., inputs can be mapprojected, the output can be converted to a DEM, etc.).

 It is suggested that images be bundle-adjusted (:numref:`baasp`) before running multi-view stereo.